HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/VolumeAttachmentsApi.md

 ## GetByID

-> VolumeAttachment GetByID(ctx, attachmentId)
+> VolumeAttachment GetByID(ctx, attachmentId, optional)

 Retrieve volume attachment by ID

-Returns a single volume attachment with matching ID
+Returns a single volume attachment with matching ID.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters